Discover folk - the CRM for people-powered businesses

 Cons

-• Limited customer support hours: Customer support is not available 24/7, which can be inconvenient for real estate agents operating in different time zones or needing immediate assistance.
+- Limited customer support hours: Customer support is not available 24/7, which can be inconvenient for real estate agencies operating with teams across different time zones.

-• Price increases with add-ons: The cost can increase quickly when additional features or integrations are added, making it less cost-effective for agencies with growing needs.
+- Price increases with add-ons: The cost can increase quickly when additional features or integrations are added, making it less cost-effective for agencies with growing needs and 20-50 agents.

 Price and plans